pmcdowell-okta/my-notes/readme.md

 # My Notes

-I had a bunch of notes I was keeping in Google Keep, what no one else could see or use, so I decided to put many of them up on GitHub.com so maybe other could find them useful.
+I had a bunch of notes I was keeping in Google Keep, that no one else could see or use, so I decided to put many of them up on GitHub.com so maybe other could find them useful.

 [starterHTML](./starterHTML) <br/>
 When starting with HTML from Scratch, this what what I use,